miretskiy/go-testcase/README.md

 writing cartesian product by hand results in fairly large amount of boiler plate.
 While writing verbose code is not a bad thing in Go, I believe that writing the boiler plat for the sake of boilerplate is a *bad* thing.
+Usually, at this point, you would abandon table driven tests, and switch to using nested for loops.

 Enter this library.
 It allows you to generate test cases easily:
   * Define a struct representing your test case